Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 Many standalone CRM vendors rightly proclaim that the CRM offered by most ERP vendors is very basic.
 In the realm of small to mid-size businesses, most ERP vendor CRM offerings are not extensible platforms that can be used to build custom functionality and workflow on top of a basic CRM database.

-At the enterprise level, both Oracle and SAP now offer robust CRM platforms that are at a level that smaller ERP vendors cannot afford to build or buy.
+At the enterprise level, Oracle and SAP now offer robust CRM platforms at a level that smaller ERP vendors cannot afford to build or buy.

-There are a number of costs associated with CRM beyond the cost of CRM licenses.
-If the business drivers for a new CRM are not sufficient, no CRM system will produce an ROI, even under the best of circumstances.
+There are several costs associated with CRM beyond the cost of CRM licenses.
+If the business drivers for a new CRM are insufficient, no CRM system will produce an ROI, even under the best circumstances.

 Business Drivers for CRM Adoption By Manufacturers